Who Can Request to Vote-by-Mail?

 Completed vote-by-mail ballots must be received by 7:00 p.m. on Election Day at the Supervisor of Elections office.
 Completed vote-by-mail ballots cannot be accepted at a polling place on Election Day.

 Can I Vote Early or on Election Day After Requesting a Vote-by-Mail Ballot?

 If you request and receive a vote-by-mail ballot and later decide to vote early or at the polls, please take your vote-by-mail ballot with you to be canceled at the polling place.
 If you are unable to surrender the vote-by-mail ballot, you may vote a regular ballot only if the Elections Office can verify we have not yet received your completed vote-by-mail ballot.

 Can I Pick Up A Vote-by-Mail Ballot on Election Day?

-To receive a vote-by-mail ballot on Election Day, you must complete the Election Day Absentee Ballot Delivery Affidavit to affirm that you have an emergency keeping you from being able to go to your assigned polling place to vote.
+To receive a vote-by-mail ballot on Election Day, you must complete the Election Day Vote-by-Mail Ballot Delivery Affidavit to affirm that you have an emergency keeping you from being able to go to your assigned polling place to vote.